yeasy/code_snippet/README.md

 -- | --
-getweb.sh | Simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference. httpserver | A simple webserver by python, which tracks request number of each visitor's IP address. sm_watcher | Track (and filter) the board articles on the given url (newsmth now), and show them in a webpage in realtime (using jquery and HTML5 websocket). ss_watcher | Auto fetch proxy information and update local config.
+getweb.sh | Simple but powerful script, which can automatically download a website by URL and save it to local directory for offline reference. httpserver | A simple webserver by python, which tracks request number of each visitor's IP address. https_server | A simple webserver by python, which enable tls, and allow server to check client's certificate. sm_watcher | Track (and filter) the board articles on the given url (newsmth now), and show them in a webpage in realtime (using jquery and HTML5 websocket). ss_watcher | Auto fetch proxy information and update local config.